ncn-foreigners/jointCalib/README.md

 Currently supports:

-- calibration of totals,
 - calibration of quantiles,
+- calibration of quantiles and totals,
-- calibration using empirical likelihood and entropy balancing method
+- calibration using stadard calibration, empirical likelihood and entropy balancing method.

 Further plans: